 The are a few creek crossings.
 Garden Gulch is crossed twice.
 East Weaver Creek is crossed once, although there are two other crossings with bridges.
 There are also two crossings on LaGrange Ditch.

-At 1 mile from the start, is Garden Gulch.
+At one mile from the start, is Garden Gulch.
 Expect some water in June in this rocky creek.
-There is no bridge, pick your line across the round river rock.
+There is no bridge, so pick your line across on the round river rock.

-Since the start of the race, the course is sun exposed, traversing a burn scar.
-At mile 1.5 the wildfire hit a prescribed burn and stopped.
-Now a short climb is set to begin as you enter the 10 Cent Gulch area and its oak filled shade.
+From the start of the race, the course is sun exposed, traversing a burn scar.
+At mile 1.5, the wildfire hit a prescribed burn and stopped.
+Now a short climb is set to begin as you enter the 10 Cent Gulch area, and its oak-filled shade.

 10 Cent Gulch climbs up to Howe Ditch, 2.3 miles from the start.
 No, you are not imagining it.
 The oaks really are arching over the trail from both sides.

 Now that you are on Howe Ditch, it's easy street.
 The hydraulic gold miners needed water.
 To get that water, they built miles of ditches.
 Howe Ditch is one such ditch line.
 One of many, moving water to the mines.
 There is no longer any water in this ditch.
 Just a gentle climb as you go, what would have been, upstream to Jackass Ridge.